 Before you get your equipment, check with your insurance provider to find out if sleep apnea therapy is covered under your existing plan, and if there are any limitations, restrictions or other considerations.
 Most sleep apnea therapy is covered, but check with your provider to be sure.

 Contact your insurance provider at the phone number listed on your insurance card and ask if you are required to use a contracted supplier for home medical equipment.
 If the answer is yes, ask your insurance provider for a list of contracted suppliers and contact the supplier directly to see whether it offers ResMed products.

-Finally, remember that dental sleep apnea equipment requires insurance approval from your dental insurer, not your medical insurer.
+Finally, remember that dental sleep apnea appliances also require insurance approval from your medical insurance, not your dental insurer.

 How do I pick a home medical equipment (HME) provider?